 Lead counsel for individual inventor and related small business in defense of an action by former employer seeking to gain control of our client’s subsequent invention and resulting business.
 The case was resolved prior to significant litigation through our successful motion on the plaintiff’s failure to join an indispensable party, resulting in a negotiated resolution of the claims.

-Member of a team that obtained a ruling of federal preemption in the Ninth Circuit Court of Appeal as counsel to General Electric Company in a putative class action alleging state law claims of hearing loss by workers on locomotives.
+Member of a team that obtained a ruling of federal preemption in the Ninth Circuit Court of Appeal as counsel to Global diversified technology and financial services company in a putative class action alleging state law claims of hearing loss by workers on locomotives.
 The Ninth Circuit affirmed a district court ruling that the claims were preempted under the Federal Boiler Inspection Act, and dismissed all claims against our client.
 Law v.
-General Motors and General Electric, 114 F.3d 908 (9th Cir.
+General Motors and Global diversified technology and financial services company, 114 F.3d 908 (9th Cir.
 1997).

 Appellate counsel to Bicoastal Corporation in appeal of commercial dispute argued before the 11th Circuit Court of Appeals.
 Obtained summary affirmance for our client in a commercial dispute concerning an acquisition, dismissing claims by an unsuccessful bidder for an aerospace business alleging improper termination of the acquisition agreement and seeking a breakup fee.
 87 F.3d 1330 (11th Cir.
 1996).